horaceg/blog/content/posts/bayes.md

 $$NLL(\theta) := - \log p(D | \theta)$$

-Note that in the case of a gaussian likelihood, for a regression, the negative log-likelihood is then equal (up to a constant) to the mean-squared error loss function, widely used in machine learning methods.
+Note that in the case of a gaussian likelihood, for a regression, the negative log-likelihood is then equal (up to a constant) to the mean-squared error loss function, widely used in machine learning.
+In the linear case, this is the _Ordinary Least Squares (OLS)_ method.

 ## Maximum a posteriori